-Prior to timed construction of the first bridge, the head judge will roll a die to determine which of the six load cases indicated in the Rules will be applied to the bridges.
+Prior to timed construction of the first bridge, the head judge will roll a die (or pair of dice) to determine which of the load cases indicated in the Rules will be applied to the bridges.
 For each possible result of the roll, the Rules give the dimensions for where lateral and vertical load are applied, as well as where vertical deflection and sway are measured.
 The result of the die roll applies to all teams at that competition.